hamza-abas/Inferential-Statistic/Exponential_Distribution.md

----
-title: "Simulation of Exponential Distribution using R"
+                          # Simulation of Exponential Distribution using R"
-output: pdf_document
----